Gustavo Melella

 Gustavo Adrián Melella (born 2 December 1970) is an Argentine politician who has been the governor of Tierra del Fuego Province since December 2019.
 He was previously mayor of Río Grande from 2011 to 2019.
 He is the first openly gay governor of an Argentine province.

 He belongs to the FORJA Concertation Party.

 Early life

 Melella was born in San Justo, Buenos Aires Province, in 1970 and attended a Salesian school in Almagro.
 When he was 26 years old, he moved to Río Grande in Tierra del Fuego Province, becoming a philosophy lecturer at a Salesian School.
 In 2002, he was made rector.

 Political career

-From 2004 to 2005, Melella worked as the director of local development in the Río Grande municipal government and, from 2005 to 2011, he was secretary of production.
+From 2004 to 2005, Melella worked as the director of local development in the Río Grande municipal government and from 2005 to 2011, he was secretary of production.
 In 2011, he was elected mayor of the city of Río Grande and was re-elected in 2015.

 Melella was elected governor of Tierra del Fuego, Antarctica and Southern Atlantic Islands on 16 June 2019, defeating the incumbent Rosana Bertone in the first round.
-He was sworn in on 17 December 2019.
+His "Let's All Live Better" coalition included his own FORJA party as well as the regionalist Fueguian People's Movement (MOPOF), to which vice-gubernatorial candidate Mónica Urquiza belongs.
+Melella and Urquiza were both sworn in on 17 December 2019.

+In the 14 May 2023 provincial elections, Melella was re-elected to a second term with 51.26% of the votes.